GreenSpace EcoConsulting

 Both Energy Advisors and Contractors can perform the heat load calculation but:

-• We as Energy Advisors are already on site during the Energy Assessment
+• We as Energy Advisors are already on site during the Energy Assessment.
+Saving you time and money.

-• We will be doing an EnerGuide simmulation using HOT2000 and can produce the Hot2000 Full House Reports or the CAN/CSA F280 accredited VoltaSnap Load Report.
+• We will be doing an EnerGuide simulation using HOT2000 and can produce the Hot2000 Full House Reports or the CAN/CSA F280 accredited VoltaSnap Load Report.

-• We will be doing Airtighness tests and are also equiped to do the Duct flow tests that will show how much air flow your ducts can handel.
+• We will be doing air tightness tests and are also equipped to do the Duct flow tests that will show how much air flow your ducts can handle.
+This will improve the accuracy of the results and will avoid using assumptions or rules of thumb.

-• Heat Load calculations are included in the Heat Pump ServiceReport and can be supplied to heating contractors when homeowners are requesting comparitive quotes.
+• Heat Load calculations are included in the Heat Pump ServiceReport.
+This report can be supplied to heating contractors when homeowners are requesting comparative quotes.
 This will save time and avoid them using rules of thumb to size and select the right heat pump for your needs.